iem-projects/ncview/README.md

     $ export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig/
     $ ./configure CC=/usr/bin/gcc-4.2 --x-libraries=/usr/X11/lib --x-includes=/usr/X11/include

 The first line is necessary for `pkg-config` to pick up liblo.
+As a shortcut, `./hh_config` can be used.

 This will configure a build without support for udunits and png.
 The executable will be `/usr/local/bin/ncview`.
 To build a local binary, add `` --prefix=`pwd` ``.